ayman-albaz/Scikit-Learn-Tensorflow-example-for-beginners/README.md

 # Brief understanding of the data
 Whenever we are working with an unfamiliar dataset, it is best to examine it before writing down any code.
-From the website we have we can see that we are working with <b>hyperspectral data</b> collected from an [AVRIS sensor](https://aviris.jpl.nasa.gov/), which is basically a drone that uses [spectrometer](https://en.wikipedia.org/wiki/Spectroscopy) over a large area of land.
+From the website we have we can see that we are working with <b>hyperspectral data</b> collected from an [AVRIS sensor](https://aviris.jpl.nasa.gov/), which is basically a drone that uses a [spectrometer](https://en.wikipedia.org/wiki/Spectroscopy) over a large area of land.

 The first file "Indian_pines_corrected.mat" will contain a 3D array of 145 by 145 pixels, each with 224 spectral points, meaning we have a 3D matrix or array that is 145x145x224.